TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 2.1.15
+- Fix, clickOutListener did not work if FastNavigation was not instantiated with dispatchEditEventOnBlur=true parameter (issue: #54)

 ### Version 2.1.14
 - Fix, disabled columns / readonly fields detection logic was flawed (see: issue #55)
 - Fixing internal columns handling (see: issue #50)